zaerald/fx-rates-api/README.md

 <h1 align="center">FX Rates API</h1>

-Please check the [REQUIREMENTS.md](./REQUIREMENTS.md) to review the purpose of this project.
+Please check the [REQUIREMENTS.md](./REQUIREMENTS.md) to review the goal of this project.

 # Getting Started